You can do it like it’s a great weight on you, or you can do it like it’s a part of a dance.Ram Dass

 World B: “OK, that didn’t go too well.
 I definitely need to skill up and work on controlling my anxiety better.”

-These worlds are our personal hells or something…not-so-hellish at least.
-It’s what encourages us to try or convinces us we shouldn’t even think about it.
-It’s what either whispers to us, with empathy, that we are worthy and lovable (even when we suck at something), or what tells us that we’ll never build meaningful friendships and will never be truly loved.
+It’s what encourages you to try or convinces you that you shouldn’t even think about it.
+It’s what either whispers to you, with empathy, that you are worthy and lovable (even when you suck at something), or what tells you that you’ll never build meaningful friendships and will never be truly loved.

-In other words, how we speak to ourselves is everything!
+In other words, how you speak to yourself is everything! ❤️

 In fact, I think it’s SO important that the three first episodes of my podcast are all on language!